I have been looking through some older photos. I started pulling all our pictures of our daughter for a project we are working on.

 When you master this technique, you discover you can say something different about each situation.
 This will be the difference between writing a concise sentence and creating a novel with just one frame.

 Will you take up the challenge?

 I believe the great photographers are the ones that know when to use what aperture to capture what they want to say about the subject.

-Why did I do this is a great question.
-Most all DSLRs that record video have a 30 minute time limit.
+Why I do, this is a great question.
+Most all DSLRs that record video have a 30-minute time limit.
 I understand this has to do with avoiding a double tax in some countries.

 Atomos Ninja Blade 5″ PRODUCT HIGHLIGHTS

 325DPI, 5″ IPS 1280 x 720 capacitive touchscreen monitor/recorder.

 Waveform RGB & luma parade, vectorscope with zoom, and test pattern generator.

 Adjustable gamma, contrast, and brightness.